 The purpose of North Dakota’s dam safety program is to minimize the risk to life and property associated with the potential failure of dams in the state.
-Functions of the dam safety program include conducting dam inspections, maintaining an inventory of dams in North Dakota, determining the hazard classification of dams, and assisting with emergency preparedness activities.
+Functions of the dam safety program include reviewing construction permit applications for dams, conducting dam inspections, maintaining an inventory of dams in North Dakota, determining the hazard classification of dams, and assisting with emergency preparedness activities.

 A primary function of the dam safety program is to conduct dam inspections and provide recommendations to dam owners regarding necessary maintenance and repairs.
 Dam safety program staff inspects non-federally owned high hazard and medium hazard dams on a rotational basis.
 Additional inspections are conducted following the spring runoff, on request from dam owners, or when there are concerns at a dam, such as during flood events.